maxisoft/pytorch-arm/README.md

 ## Requirements to install a pytorch working env
 - python 3.9/3.10/3.11
-- numpy 1.23
 - openblas
+- numpy 1.23 (recommended)

 ## Notes
 - One may needs **numpy>=1.23<1.24** compatible version (wheels are also available for downloads) to call Tensor.numpy() method.
-- No support of armv6 (rasberry-pi 0) for now as I'd not be able to test it.
+- No support of *armv6* (rasberry-pi 0) for now as I'd not be able to test it.
-- On archlinux arm one may use `aur/libopenblas` as compatible openblas provider
+- On *archlinux arm* one may use `aur/libopenblas` as compatible openblas provider

 ## Dev Notes
 - The source code is built using old python:3.X-buster docker hub image due to [#1](https://github.com/maxisoft/pytorch-arm/issues/1).
-- In order to successfully build the wheels a [patch](https://github.com/maxisoft/pytorch-arm/blob/main/arm.patch) is applied to pytorch src code (may break the build of the future next releases)
+- In order to successfully build the wheels a small [patch](https://github.com/maxisoft/pytorch-arm/blob/main/arm.patch) is applied to [pytorch](https://github.com/pytorch/pytorch) source code (may break the build of the future next releases)

 ## Build features summary
 ```